Company gone out of business

 Where to get more help

 If a company has gone bust, and you have not got what you paid for, you can try to get money back by asking for chargeback.
 This only applies if you paid for the product or service by debit card or credit card.
-You can contact your bank or card provider to see if it will reverse the transaction (known as the chargeback process).
+Contact your bank or card provider to see if it will reverse the transaction (known as the chargeback process).

-Some other payment methods also provide protection schemes (for example, PayPal buyer protection).
+Some other payment methods also have protection schemes (for example, PayPal buyer protection).
 The CCPC has more information on chargeback.

 - Irish-based traders: Contact the Competition and Consumer Protection Commission (CCPC)